Luuk Koopmans: Early life

 Koopmans was born on 18 November 1993 in Oss.

 Club career

 On 28 October 2020, Koopmans scored in extra time in a KNVB Beker match against Sparta Rotterdam at an empty Cars Jeans Stadion.
 In doing so, Koopmans became the first ADO goalkeeper to score from the run of play since Martin Hansen scored against PSV Eindhoven in 2015 in an Eredivisie match.

+On 29 June 2023, Koopmans joined Fortuna Sittard on a two-year deal.